-We understand from the CSB that the chemical produced at Bio-Lab, a trichloroisocyanuric acid-based formulation, undergoes an exothermic reaction when in contact with water, and that the heat output from the reaction can be intense enough to cause thermal damage or start fires.
+We understand from the CSB that the chemical produced at Bio-Lab, trichloroisocyanuric acid (TCCA), undergoes an exothermic reaction when in contact with water, and that the heat output from the reaction can be intense enough to cause thermal damage or start fires.
 The facility produces and stores the chemical in large quantities.
 It appears likely that fire broke out when the buildings' enclosures were torn open by wind forces and the chemical inside was flooded with rainwater, starting the exothermic reaction and the structural fire.